aaronhelton/dw-quiz/README.md

-# Quizlet Plugin for DokuWiki
+# A Simple Quiz Plugin for DokuWiki

 A simple quiz plugin for DokuWiki that allows page editors to create interactive quizzes with scoring.